jameswoodfield/Particle_Filter/README.md

 <img src="Saving/Cropped_KdV.png" alt="drawing" width="200"/>

 ### Example 1: KS EQUATION
-In this .ipybn we run the Deterministic Kuramoto-Sivashinsky equation under the initial conditions specified in Kassam and Trefethen.
+In this .ipynb we run the Deterministic Kuramoto-Sivashinsky equation under the initial conditions specified in Kassam and Trefethen.

 ### Example 2:
 In these two notebooks: We run deterministic Kuramoto-Sivashinsky and deterministic KdV equations under initial condition pertubations, and observe initial condition sensitivities of magnitudes $10^{8}$ and $10^{1}$.